Axentro/mint-axentro/README.md

-# Mint-Sushi
+# Mint-Axentro

-mint lib for sushi
+mint lib for Axentro